-The third most common and biggest mistake women make in their divorces is caving into pressure.
+The third most common and biggest mistake people make in their divorces is caving into pressure.
 This isn’t unusual because most trial attorneys are trained to exaggerate risks, which in turn leads a woman to choose a path that she perceives to be safer.
 And of course, it can be difficult to withstand bullying from a domineering spouse when freedom is just a few steps away.

-It is common for women to feel two types of pressure in divorce.
+It is common for people to feel two types of pressure in divorce.
 The first is internal pressure or a pressure that is fueled by fear, anxiety, impatience, anger or any number of other uncomfortable emotions.
 The second is external pressure that is exerted by a spouse, lawyer, mediator, judge, settlement judge, mother, father, sibling, friend, child, therapist, and/or anyone else in their inner or outer circles of influence.